-3.1 The Council has previously adopted CIPFA's Code of Practice on Treasury Management in the Public Services.
-CIPFA has in 2011 published new editions of the Code of Practice and Guidance Notes, which it is recommended the Council adopt.
-The proposed Treasury Management Strategy, at Appendix 2, complies with both the latest CIPFA Code and with current CLG guidance on Investments.

-3.2 CIPFA also issues the Prudential Code for Capital Finance in Local Authorities (the Prudential Code), a professional code of practice to support local authorities in taking capital investment decisions.
-The current requirements of the Prudential Code have been followed in determining a range of proposed Prudential Indicators for 2012/13, as outlined in Appendix 3.
+- 3.1 The Council has previously adopted CIPFA's latest Code of Practice on Treasury Management in the Public Services and associated Guidance Notes.
+The proposed Treasury Management Strategy, at Appendix 1, complies with both the CIPFA Code (2011 edition) and with current CLG guidance on Investments (issued in March 2010). - 3.2 CIPFA also issues the Prudential Code for Capital Finance in Local Authorities (the Prudential Code), a professional code of practice to support local authorities in taking capital investment decisions.
+The current requirements of the Prudential Code have been followed in determining a range of proposed Prudential Indicators for 2013/14, as outlined in Appendix 2.